 As well, communication with the bank is secure through their message portal.
 On the same page are links to their policies on privacy and fraud protection.

-Banks offering savings rates in the top tier should continue their trend up and remain right at the top of savings rates.
-Being in the top tier, CIT Bank should continue to be one of the best offerings out there for high-yield savings.
+But banks offering savings rates in the top tier now should continue their trend up and remain right at the top even after the average rate moves up.
+For this reason, we anticipate that CIT Bank should continue to be one of the best offerings out there for high-yield savings.

 If you’d like to open a CIT Bank high-yield savings account, just click here.